floresql/Cheat_Sheets/SQL/02_joins.md

 # SQL Joins & Set Operators Cheat Sheet

 ## 📌 Description
-Explains how to combine rows from two or more tables using joins.

-## 🚀 When to Use
-Use this when you need to retrieve related data across multiple tables.

-## 📌 Description
 Overview of SQL joins and set operations.
 Use this to combine, compare, or filter data across multiple tables.